novuhq/novu/README.md

 ## Embeddable Notification Center

-Using the Novu API and admin panel you can easily add real-time notification center to your web-app without the hassle of building it yourself.
+Using the Novu API and admin panel, you can easily add a real-time notification center to your web app without building it yourself.
 You can use our React component or an iframe embed if you are not using React.

 <div align="center">
 <img width="762" alt="notification-center-912bb96e009fb3a69bafec23bcde00b0" src="https://user-images.githubusercontent.com/80174214/193887395-f1c95042-b4e6-480e-a89c-a78aa247fa90.gif">